Learn / Guides / PM glossary (A-Z)

 What makes you stand out from the other products offering the same solution in the market?

-Which of your features address the customers' pain points effectively?
+Which of your features or solutions address the customers' pain points effectively?

 These questions will help you understand what makes you different and why your product is best suited to solve the customers' problems.